Skills Framework: the essentials

 By describing the company’s business environment, this tool provides a benchmark for talent to take greater responsibility for managing key skills.

-The advantages of the skills dynamic directory for managers:
+The advantages of a dynamic competency framework for managers:

 The benefits of a skills grid for the HR team: